Komrod/captn/README.md

 ## TODO

+- extend script actions from default captn actions
 - have "use_" variables instead of "skip_"
-- pass to shell all the variables inside script config except object
-- multiple actions in one script
-- create one action for every step
-- extend script actions from default captn actions
-- error check step
-- update remote server step
 - optional choose bash command in captn config
 - optional choose ssh command in captn config
 - optional generate archive in remote in script config
 - optional generate changelog in captn config
+- command "explain"
+- command line to return script / build script
+- change "run" command to "deploy" command
 - Continue on error command option
 - if in command option
 - pass program parameters to script